mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-06-NTFS-and-Share-Permissions/README.md

 The objective of this lab is to configure department-based resource access using NTFS permissions and SMB share permissions in the `mrtg.local` Active Directory domain.

-This lab builds directly on the identity lifecycle work from Lab 05 by applying department security groups to real shared resources.
+This lab builds directly on the identity lifecycle work from Lab 05 by applying department security groups to shared resources.

 The focus is on enforcing least privilege through group-based access control.